Write The Solutions That Can Be Read From The Matrix

 6. Numerical Methods for Large Matrices

 For extremely large matrices, exact solutions can be computationally expensive or even impossible to obtain.
-In such cases, iterative numerical methods are employed.
+Day to day, in such cases, iterative numerical methods are employed.
 These methods provide approximate solutions by repeatedly refining an initial guess until a desired level of accuracy is reached.
-Examples include:

 7. Interpreting the Solutions: Beyond the Numbers